How to post an on campus student job:

 Student timecards are due bi-weekly via the web at timecard.biola.edu.
 Timecards must be completed online by the students and submitted to their supervisor(s) by 8:00 a.m. on the Monday after the pay period ends, unless otherwise noted.
 Students should clock in and out as they work and hours must reflect actual time worked.
 Timecards need to be approved by their supervisor(s) by the end of the day on Monday after the pay period ends, unless otherwise noted.
 All timecards received on Tuesday will be considered late and subject to a $25.00 late fee.

 In order to comply with Senate Bill 198, as it applies to student employees, each department will be responsible for conducting the appropriate safety training for new student workers on their first day of employment.
-Training information for indoor and outdoor jobs, as well as the Student Employee Safety Agreement Form, are available in the Resources section of the WaterCooler.
+Training information for indoor and outdoor jobs, as well as the Student Employee Safety Agreement Form, are available in the Tools section of Inside Story.
 The Supervisor, or designated employee, instructs each new student in proper safety practices for his/her job.
 The form will be signed by both the instructor and the student and returned with the student's first timecard to Student Employment.

 Resignation & Termination